nikhilogic/ngNGrid/README.md

 ### Common properties for all Columns
 	1. Name:  This is the property of the dataset which needs to be bound to the column.
 The property can be object or a simple value.
 	2. DisplayName:  This is the name to be shown in the column header of the grid
-	3. SortProperty: (Optional) This property is used to set the property against which to sort  in the grid ui (in case of an object assinged to the Name property above)
-	4. DisableFilter:  (Default is false) When set to true disables the filtering capability for that column
+	3. DisableFilter:  (Default is false) When set to true disables the filtering capability for that column
-	5. ColumnType: THis can be any of the colum types described below in the "Column Types" section.
+	4. ColumnType: THis can be any of the colum types described below in the "Column Types" section.

 ### Common Functions (Callbacks)
 The Grid column peroperties have many callback functions which allow you to override style, glyphicons, text , badge , null value substitution etc for the data in that column.